View Iris Hannigan's Obituary on InYork.com and share memories

 |

-Iris J. Hannigan, 90, of Red Lion, passed away on August 25 2019 at her home.
-Born June 21, 1929 in York, PA, she was a daughter of the late Clyde L. Andrews and Edna Andrews.
+Red Lion - Iris J. Hannigan, 90, of Red Lion, passed away on August 25 2019 at her home.
+Born June 21, 1929 in York, PA, she was a daughter of the late Clyde L. Andrews and Edna Reachard.

 Iris worked as a nurse at Memorial Hospital for 27 years.
 She and her late husband enjoyed traveling and being around her family and friends.
 She was a member of St. Paul's United Methodist Church.

-Surviving are her children, Steven G. Hannigan, Cathy A. Hannigan, and Jody F. Hollway (Michael); and her grandchild; Thomas H. Hollway and Benjamin T. Hollway.
+Surviving are her children, Steven G. Hannigan, Cathy A. Hannigan, and Jody F. Hollway (Michael); and her grandchildren; Thomas H. Hollway and Benjamin T. Hollway.

 She was also preceded in death by her husband, Gerald E. Hannigan, with whom she shared 65 years of marriage.
 He was the love of her life.